marcelomeloo/marcelomeloo.github.io/README.md

-# CES-26 Atividades
+# CES-26 Activities

-## Tecnologias utilizadas
+## Used Technologies
 - CSS
 - HTML
 - Bootstrap 5
 - HTML Canvas

-## Desafios e Soluções

-- Problema Lista 1: navbar repetida em todas as páginas
-  - Solução: criação de uma tag script que renderizava a navbar no inicio do body
+- jQuery

+## Challenges and Solutions

+- Issue (List 1): Repeated navbar on all pages
+  - Solution: Created a script tag that rendered the navbar at the beginning of the body.